 - It’s good debt.
 It is, if you get a diploma and job.
-Generally speaking, the total amount you take as a loan should not exceed your first-year salary.
+The total amount you take as a loan should not exceed your first-year salary.

 - Loans automatically renew until I graduate.
 Loans typically are for one school year.
 If you or your family’s financial situation changes, your loan awards could, too.

 - Federal and private loans are the same.
 There are many differences, some of them enormous.
-Interest rates, loan modification and forgiveness programs are examples.
+Interest rates, loan modification and student loan forgiveness programs are examples.

 - I can always just declare bankruptcy.
 Not to solve student loan problems, you can’t.
-Federal and private loans can’t be forgiven by bankruptcy.
+Only in extremely rare cases can federal and private loans be forgiven by bankruptcy.

 Impact Of Student Loan Debt On Young People

-The latest studies say that 70 percent of college graduates leave school with student loan debt that in 2014 averaged $33,000.
-That much debt at that age does not go away quickly and the impact of this is being felt in several areas, notably purchasing a home, starting a business and delaying marriage.
+The latest studies say that 70% of college graduates leave school with student loan debt that averaged $38,000 in 2017.
+That much debt at that age does not go away quickly and the impact of this is being felt in several areas, notably purchasing a home, starting a business, delaying marriage and contributing to retirement accounts.

 Trends in Student Loans

-The soaring cost of college is slowing and the amount of student loans needed to cover it, is dropping, according to College Board, which conducts annual surveys on the matters.
+The soaring cost of college is slowing slightly in 2017, but the amount of student loans needed to cover it is not.

 That is a positive trend.
 Sadly, it is dwarfed by negative trends over the last 10 years.